fonoster/nodejs-service/README.md

 Environment variables are used in the entry point script to render configuration templates.
 You can specify the values of these variables during `docker run`, `docker-compose up`, or in Kubernetes manifests in the `env` array.

 {Each environment variable might have 1-2 sentences of description.
-If it needs longer than that, it should probably have a sub-section within Specs to elaborate.}
+For anything longer, we should probably have a sub-section within Specs to elaborate.}

 - `EXAMPLE_VAR2` - Example variable 1. **Required**
 - `EXAMPLE_VAR2` - Example optiona variable

 ## Exposed ports

-- `48080` - Default application port for http
+- `48080` - Default application port for HTTP

 ## Volumes